MohammadKoolivand/Class-Component/README.md

 ## Creating a Class Component
 creating a class component has some steps to do:
-1. every class component must start with an upper case name
+1. every class component must start with an upper case letter.
+2. every component must include `extends React.Component`